How Many WordPress Plugins Are Too Many?

 The problem can get even more complex than that — assuming the plugins get updated by their developers and, even if plugin A works with B today, the next version of plugin A might not work perfectly with the next version of plugin B.

-And if you keep adding new plugins on your website, who will be in charge of making sure that all the plugins work well together?
+And if you keep adding new plugins on your website, who will be in charge of ensuring that all the plugins work well together?

 The answer is you, the website owner.